Bijesse/curriculum2016/year1/units/unit5/README.md

 </tr>
 <tr>
 	<th align="left"><a href ="projects/project1" >Project 1 </a> </th>
-	<th align="left" colspan="2">This project will ask students to complete a project that is unfinished using jQuery events. </th>
+	<th align="left" colspan="2">This project asks students to complete a project that is unfinished using jQuery events. </th>
 </tr>
 <tr>
 	<td align="left"> <a href="topics/topic2">2 Value </a> </td>